 Painkillers may provide temporary relief.
 If the pain is severe or does not go away, call your primary health care provider or dentist.

 - Face pain is accompanied by chest, shoulder, neck, or arm pain.
 This could mean a heart attack.
 Call your local emergency number (such as 911).

 - Pain is throbbing, worse on one side of the face, and aggravated by eating.
 Call a dentist.

 - Pain is persistent, unexplained, or accompanied by other unexplained symptoms.
-Call your primary health care provider.
+Call your primary provider.

 What to Expect at Your Office Visit

 If you have an emergency condition (such as a possible heart attack), you will first be stabilized.
 Then, the provider will ask about your symptoms and medical history and do a physical exam.
 You will be referred to a dentist for tooth problems.